 Miscarriages are very common in pregnant people with a staggering statistic that 1 in 4 pregnancies will end in a miscarriage.
 Miscarriages come with a spectrum of emotional, and physical symptoms as well as social context.
-My question more so, is how do we care and have resources for those who are possibly in a rural first aid setting, or at an event where a hospital is far?
+My question the I propose here, is how do we care and have resources for those who are possibly in a rural first aid setting, or at an event where a hospital is far?
 In this article i’d like to break down what is normal, what are red flags, pain relief options, hospital options as well as medication that can be used to expel a pregnancy or be used for miscarriage management.

 What is a miscarriage?
 Miscarriages also known as spontaneous abortions, and happen in around 25% of pregnancies in the first trimester (before 13 weeks).
 There are many different kinds of Miscarriages, but here we are focusing on first trimester miscarriages.
 Some basic terminology that is useful to know.